Schoonology/presentations/were-snaking-it-live/SCRIPT.md

 What we want to do is take all the information: other snakes, walls, food, and the like, and compile a “height” that accounts for all of them simultaneously.
 “Higher” terrain means riskier terrain, and “lower”, safer.
 All else being equal, our snake slithers “downhill”.

 I lied earlier.
-There is one more rule in Battlesnake, and it has to do with "hazards".
+[Though if you ask a small child, _it's not lying_: I simply didn't tell you the truth.]
+There's one more rule in Battlesnake, and it has to do with "hazards".

-The _reason_ your snake dies after 100 turns of no eating is that each tick, it loses 1 Health.
-And wheres Food restores a Snake's health to 100—in addition to growing it by one—a Hazard will _reduce_ the Snake's health by some amount; typically bringing the total "damage" of a turn to 15.
+The _reason_ your snake dies after 100 turns with no food is that every time it moves, it loses 1 Health.
+And whereas Food restores a Snake's health to 100, a Hazard will _reduce_ the Snake's health by some amount; typically bringing the total "damage" of a Move to 15.

 👏🏻👏🏻👏🏻

-The "height" we can use for our heightmap, then, can correspond to the literal risk to our snake's health.
+The "height" we can use for our heightmap, then, should correspond to the literal risk to a snake's health.

+Remember the "scoring" discussion around A* earlier?
+Now we have an even better score: height.
+Rather than add 1 for each space, we can add the height of that space, so that the _easiest_ route to our food is also the "shortest" path as far as A* is concerned.

 There's not even a new algorithm here, we need only to worry about data structures:

 - Battlesnake gives us the structure that best supports their needs as an API provider: we get a width, a height, and an Array each for Snakes, Foods, and Hazards.
 - What we _want_ to do is look at one space on the grid, and see what lives there.
 - What we _will_ do is loop through these arrays we're given, and compile our own Map of locations to heights.

 - As we loop through the Hazards and Snakes, we'll increase the height.
 - As we loop through the Foods, we'll decrease it.
+Remembering back to A*, we need to be careful that this doesn't make the height _negative_.
-- And for good measure, we can "bump out" the wall a little bit, and add a touch of height to every space near the edges.
+- And for good measure, we can "bump out" the wall a little bit, adding a touch of height and keeping our Snake away from the edges.
-- We can add some smoothing, which encourages our snake not only to not share space with something dangerous, but to actively move away.

-Before we see this in action, remember the "scoring" discussion around A* earlier?
-Now we have an even better score: height.
-Rather than add 1 for each space, we can add the height of that space.
-While we're playing Hungry, Hungry Snakes and gobbling up all the food, we'll use the literal path of least resistance.

 👏🏻👏🏻👏🏻

-To really show this in action, here's a custom map that generates a series of mazes, with a piece of food as the "goal" of each maze.
+To really show this in action, here's a custom map that generates a series of mazes made of out hazards, with a piece of food as the "goal" of each maze.
 Make it to the food, the maze resets.

+Let's see what happens.

 [Replay]